NexusMutual/sdk/.github/ISSUE_TEMPLATE/product-listing-request.md

 ---
 name: Product Listing Request
 about: Request a new product listing or edits to an existing product.
-title: '[listing] Product Listing Request'
+title: "[listing] Product Listing Request"
-labels: listing
+labels: ''
-projects: ['NexusMutual/8']
 assignees: ''

 ---

 ## Instructions: